383434

 EPS and free cash flow tell us whether a company was profitable while growing revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit a company makes compared to how much money the business raised (debt and equity).

 The trend in its ROIC, however, is often what surprises the market and drives the stock price.
-Unfortunately, Home Depot's ROIC over the last two years averaged a 3.9 percentage point decrease each year.
+Unfortunately, Home Depot's ROIC averaged 13.3 percentage point decreases over the last few years.
 We like what management has done historically but are concerned its ROIC is declining, perhaps a symptom of waning business opportunities to invest profitably.

 Is Now The Time?

 We have other favorites, but we understand the arguments that Home Depot isn't a bad business.
-Although its revenue growth has been mediocre over the last four years with analysts expecting growth to slow from here, its stellar ROIC suggests it has been a well-run company historically.
+Although its revenue growth has been a little slower over the last five years with analysts expecting growth to slow from here, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
 Investors should still be cautious, however, as its shrinking same-store sales suggests it'll need to change its strategy to succeed.

 To get the best start with StockStory, check out our most recent stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.